tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/04_Rectify/01_Rectify_Data_Main.md

 Data rectification request lets the Customer update or correct their information in the source systems at a detailed level.
 The information that the Customer can update depends on source systems and any options you designate for the Customer as modifiable data.
 After submitting their Request, the Customer receives an email notification of the change completion.

 In our explanations, we will demonstrate the functionality using a Customer we created named Anabelle Deleon.
-We will assume that this Customer wants to update the phone number and email address data the company holds for him.
+We will assume that this Customer wants to update the city and phone number data the company holds for her.

 [Access Source Systems](../00_Setup/00_Access_Source_Systems.md) provides details on the access to the tutorial "source systems".